 Underlay (pad) will to some extent level minor bumps and dips.

-In most cases the use of a vapor barrier is recommended to separate your very dry laminate/wood from any chance of moisture present in most subfloors.
+In most cases the use of a vapor barrier is recommended to separate your very dry laminate/hardwood from any chance of moisture present in most subfloors.
 Some underlays have an integrated vapor barrier these are called combi underlays.

 There is no need for underlay in these types of floors.
-However sometimes it may be a good idea to put down tar/builders paper or moistop film over existing floorboards if there is a risk of moisture passing from your old floor to your new one (nailed installations only)
+However sometimes it may be a good idea to put down tar/builders paper or aquabar film over existing floorboards if there is a risk of moisture passing from your old floor to your new one (nailed installations only)